two-column Coffey still and copper pot still

 5 years in heavy char American Oak bourbon barrels

 Alcohol by volume:

-Today we know for sure that alcohol is the most harmful drug.
-The abolition of this still-valid, related prohibition could heal public finances, although Hegel believes that "the only thing we learn from history is that we learn nothing from history".
+Today, it is widely acknowledged that alcohol is the most harmful drug.
+The repeal of a similar prohibition would once again yield positive effects on public finances.
+However, as Hegel famously remarked, "the only thing we learn from history is that we learn nothing from history".

 Bailey Pryor produced a documentary about Bill McCoy for PBS, and during his research, he crossed paths with Richard Seale.
 Together, they embarked on a mission to present the timeless Bayan rum to the world in a new light.
 The Foursquare Distillery, deeply rooted in the tradition of authentic rum, despises extras like sweeteners, perfumes, artificial colors, refined white sugar, chemical stabilizers, flavor enhancers, propylene glycol, plum or raisin juices.
 It's a slap for fraudsters lacking genuine regard for the consumer.

 The Real McCoy 5YO is crafted from blackstrap molasses sourced from Barbados and Guyana.
 The fermentation process lasts 44 hours within closed tanks under carefully controlled pressure and temperature and using a proprietary yeast strain.
 The rum blend comprises distillates derived from both a two-column Coffey still and a copper still, both originating from the same year.
 The number "five" on the label is a binding declaration.
 Maturation takes place in ex-bourbon barrels crafted from solidly charred oak.